bjaitrong22/PierresSweet-SavoryTreats.Solution/README.md

     git remote -v

 ## Step 4.
-Pushing .gitignore file from the clone Factory.Solution
+Pushing .gitignore file from the clone PierresSweetAndSavoryTreats.Solution

-• Before pushing any changes to your remote repository, navigate to top level/root of the Factory.Solution directory in your command line and run the following commands:
+• Before pushing any changes to your remote repository, navigate to top level/root of the PierresSweetAndSavoryTreats.Solution directory in your command line and run the following commands:

     git add .gitignore
     git commit -m "Add .gitignore file."